-- End of XIX Century: peace through law and limiting recourse to war. - The Hague Peace Conferences of 1899 and 1907: Convention for the Peaceful Settlement of International Disputes of October 18, 1907. - End WWI: LoN - commitments for the peaceful settlement of disputes and the limitation of recourse to war. - 1928: General Treaty for the Renunciation of War (Briand-Kellog Pact) the settlement of their differences, whatever their origin or nature, should be sought only by peaceful means (Article 2)". - End WWII creation of UNO 1945: - Article 1 of the Charter: "to maintain international peace and security, and to that end ... to bring about by peaceful means, and in conformity with the principles of justice and international law, adjustment or settlement of international disputes or situations which might lead to a breach of the peace". - Article 2: prohibition of the use of force (par.
-4) and the peaceful settlement of disputes (par.
-3) - Chapter VI of the Charter: Scope of the obligation of peaceful settlement of disputes (Articles 33 to 37). - Further developed by:
+- > End of nineteenth century: peace through law and limiting recourse to war. - The Hague Peace Conferences of 1899 and 1907: Convention for the Peaceful Settlement of International Disputes of 18 October 1907. - End WWI: LoN - commitments for the peaceful settlement of disputes and the limitation of recourse to war. - 1928: General Treaty for the Renunciation of War (Briand-Kellog Pact) the settlement of their differences, whatever their origin or nature, should be sought only by peaceful means (Article 2)". - End WW2 creation of UN 1945: - Article 1 of the charter: "to maintain international peace and security, and to that end ... to bring about by peaceful means, and in conformity with the principles of justice and international law, adjustment or settlement of international disputes or situations which might lead to a breach of the peace". - Article 2: and the peaceful settlement of disputes (par.
+3) prohibition of the use of force (par.
+4) - Chapter VI of the Charter: scope of the obligation of peaceful settlement of disputes (Articles 33 to 37). - Further developed by:

-- General Assembly Resolution 2625 (XXV) of 24 October 1970, Declaration on Principles of International Law concerning Friendly Relations and Cooperation among States in accordance with the Charter of the United Nations; - General Assembly Resolution A/37/10 of 15 November 1982, Manila Declaration on the Peaceful Settlement of International Disputes, - General Assembly Resolution A/43/51 of 5 December 1988, Declaration on the Prevention and Elimination of Disputes and Situations Which May Endanger the Maintenance of International Peace and Security and on the Role of the United Nations in this Field. - > ICJ Case law: - The principle of the peaceful settlement of international disputes is complementary to the principle prohibiting the threat or use of force. - Is a rule of customary law whose observance is essential in today's world. - The obligations of the Charter relating to the peaceful settlement of disputes are "manifestly peremptory" in character. - > Characteristics of the obligation: - It is limited to disputes "the continuance of which is likely to endanger the maintenance of international peace and security" (Art.
-33, 1 of the Charter). - This obligation does not apply to purely internal conflicts in which no other subjects of international law are involved, insofar as they do not affect international peace and security.
+- General Assembly Resolution 2625 (XXV) of 24 October 1970.
+Declaration on Principles of International Law concerning Friendly Relations and Cooperation among States in accordance with the Charter of the United Nations; - General Assembly Resolution A/37/10 of 15 November 1982, Manila Declaration on the Peaceful Settlement of International Disputes, - General Assembly Resolution A/43/51 of 5 December 1988.
+Declaration on the Prevention and Elimination of Disputes and Situations Which May Endanger the Maintenance of International Peace and Security and on the Role of the United Nations in this Field.

+ICJ Case law:

+- The principle of the peaceful settlement of international disputes is complementary to the principle prohibiting the threat or use of force. - It is a rule of customary law whose observance is essential in today's world. - The obligations of the charter relating to the peaceful settlement of disputes are "manifestly peremptory" in character. - Characteristics of the obligation: - It is limited to disputes "the continuance of which is likely to endanger the maintenance of international peace and security" (Art.
+33.1 of the charter). - This obligation does not apply to purely internal conflicts in which no other subjects of international law are involved, insofar as they do not affect international peace and security.

-- The obligation of peaceful settlement of international disputes constitutes an obligation of conduct and not an obligation of result - In seeking such settlement, the States parties to the dispute must: - refrain "from any action which might aggravate the situation in a manner likely to endanger the maintenance of international peace and security and shall act in conformity with the purposes and principles of the United Nations" (Resolution 2625 (XXV). - "continue to respect in their mutual relations the obligations incumbent upon them by virtue of the fundamental principles of international law concerning the sovereignty, independence and territorial integrity of States, as well as the other generally recognized principles and rules of international law" (Manila Declaration). - In the event of failure to reach a solution by one of the above-mentioned peaceful means, "to continue to seek settlement of the dispute by other peaceful means agreed upon by them" (Resolution 2625 (XXV). - "neither the existence of a dispute nor the failure of a procedure for the peaceful settlement of a dispute authorizes the parties to the dispute to resort to the threat or use of force" (Manila Declaration).
+- The obligation of peaceful settlement of international disputes constitutes an obligation of conduct and not an obligation of result - In seeking such settlement, the state parties to the dispute must: - refrain "from any action which might aggravate the situation in a manner likely to endanger the maintenance of international peace and security and shall act in conformity with the purposes and principles of the United Nations".
+(Resolution 2625 (15). - "continue to respect in their mutual relations the obligations incumbent upon them by virtue of the fundamental principles of international law concerning the sovereignty, independence, and territorial integrity of states, as well as the other generally recognized principles and rules of international law".
+(Manila Declaration). - in the event of failure to reach a solution by one of the above-mentioned peaceful means, "to continue to seek settlement of the dispute by other peaceful means agreed upon by them".
+(Resolution 2625 (25). - "neither the existence of a dispute nor the failure of a procedure for the peaceful settlement of a dispute authorizes the parties to the dispute to resort to the threat or use of force".
+(Manila Declaration).

-C. THE FREEDOM OF CHOICE OF THE PEACEFUL MEAN OF SETTLEMENT
+C. FREEDOM OF CHOICE OF THE PEACEFUL MEANS OF SETTLEMENT